On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Conclusion

 \section{Conclusion}

-We have investigated \textit{adversarial overfitting} from the perspective of the easy and hard training instances.
-Based on a quantitative metric to measure the instance difficulty, we have shown that a model's generalization performance under adversarial attacks degrades during the later phase of training as the model fits the hard adversarial instances.
+We have investigated \textit{adversarial overfitting} from the perspective of training instances' difficulty.
+By introducing a quantitative metric to measure the instance difficulty, we have shown that a model's generalization performance under adversarial attacks degrades during the later phase of training as the model fits the hard adversarial instances.
 We have conducted theoretical analyses on both linear and nonlinear models.
-On an over-parameterized logistic regression model, we have shown that training on harder adversarial instances leads to poorer generalization performance and the gap increases with the size of the adversarial budget.
-On general nonlinear models, we have proven that the lower bound of a well-trained model's Lipschitz constant increases with the difficulty of the training instances.
-Finally, our case study on existing methods show that the ones successfully mitigating adversarial overfitting implicitly avoid fitting hard adversarial instances while the others fail to achieve true robustness.
-Our findings can also be applied in fast adversarial training and adversarial fine-tuning.
+On an over-parameterized logistic regression model, we have shown that training on harder adversarial instances leads to poorer generalization performance.
+We have also proven that the performance of adversarial training is more sensitive to hard instances than vanilla training.
+On general nonlinear models, we have shown that the lower bound of a well-trained model's Lipschitz constant increases when trained with more difficult instances.
+Finally, we have shown that existing approaches to mitigating adversarial overfitting implicitly avoid fitting hard adversarial instances.
+We believe that our findings shed some light on adversarial training, and will allow the community to design new algorithms and improve robustness in diverse applications.